atlassian/jira-actions/README.md

 Add Comment         | Go to Add Comment for an issue form → Wait for form to load → Enter comment text → Press Submit → Wait for the summary on view issue page to show
-Add Comment Submit  | While in Add Comment Action: Press Submit → Wait for the summary on view issue page to show Browse Projects     | Go to Browse Projects Page → Wait for the project list to load
+Add Comment Submit  | While in Add Comment Action: Press Submit → Wait for the summary on view issue page to show Browse Projects     | Go to Browse Projects Page → Wait for the project list to load View Comment        | Go to Comment Tab Panel located on View Issue Page → Wait until comment is focused View History Tab    | Go to History Tab Panel located on View Issue Page → Wait for all change history entries to load

 ## Reporting issues